 From that day forward we made sure that we had family day every weekend.
 We went to the event at Marine World and reconnected with other relocated friends.
 Katy and Noelle got to play with their friends and have fun.
 We learned to be nicer to each other; that not everything had to get done on a certain schedule and sometimes it was better if it didn’t get done at all and that we had gotten the most important things out of the fire: ourselves.

-Lastly, I would like to close my comments by congratulating the Firestorm Survivors on a job well done: you got the most important things out of your home, yourselves and your family.
-Many thanks to the firefighters and first responders who risked their lives and to the communities, family and friends who provided support and will provide support during the ensuing months.
+Lastly, I would like to close my comments by letting the Wildfire Survivors know that you will get through this and there will be many who will support you.
+Do not hesitate to ask for help.
+Many thanks to the firefighters and first responders who risked their lives and to the communities, volunteers, family and friends who provided support and will provide support during the ensuing months.